stealthBS/demo1-repo/Alarms.md

 <br>

-- This is the era of Zombies where people do doomScrooling only : through this make profile if you can do
+- **This is the era of Zombies where people do doomScrooling only : through this make profile if you can do.**